AN ALL-PURPOSE PLAYWRITING WORKSHOP

 On-Call Between Sessions:

-If you have artistic emergencies, need clarification, are unavailable during office hours, or just want to chat/run something by me randomly, I am available to you outside of our sessions and one-on-ones via text or email.
+If you have artistic emergencies, need clarification, are unavailable during my office hours, or just want to chat/run something by me randomly, I am available to you outside of our sessions and one-on-ones via text or email.
 We can also talk by phone if arranged in advance.
-Please understand I may not always respond immediately but will as soon as humanly possible.
+Please understand I may not always respond immediately but will as soon as possible.

 POST-WORKSHOP ONE-ON-ONE

 At the close of the workshop I will set individual one-on-ones for all interested participants.
-You will send me whatever work you’ve finished that you’d like me to read.
+You send me whatever work you’ve finished that you’d like me to read.
 It can be your whole play if you’ve finished, or parts and fragments.
 Whatever you find helpful.
 The one-on-one we set will likely be a few weeks following the end of the workshop so I have ample time to read everyone’s material.
 If you need to delay your one-on-one because you’d like more time to finish a draft before I read, we can also kick it down the road and you’re free to come back to me when ready.

 HOW TO ENROLL